 Sue Hughes, Chairman

-Sue has lived and worked in St Katharine Docks for over 25 years.
+Sue has lived and worked in St Katharine Docks for over 30 years.
 She became involved in the Friends in 2008.
-As a member of the Steering Group she was an active member of the fundraising team in 2009/2010 which raised £168,000.
-As a member of the Executive Committee she initiated the social programme and is responsible for negotiating the Friends concession scheme with local retailers..
-She is actively involved in City affairs having been a Master of The Worshipful Company of World Traders – one of the modern Livery Companies and Master of the Tower Ward Club, supporting the Alderman of Tower Ward.
+As a member of the original Steering Group she was an active member of the fundraising team in 2009/2010 which raised £168,000.
+She initiated the social programme and is responsible for negotiating the Friends concession scheme with local retailers.
+She joined the St Katharine & Wapping Ward Panel in 2017 working with the Safer Neighbourhood Police team.
+She is actively involved in City affairs having been a Master of The Worshipful Company of World Traders - one of the modern Livery Companies and Master of the Tower Ward Club, supporting the Alderman of Tower Ward.
 She is a Trustee of The Thames Festival Trust and The World Traders Charitable Trust.
 Having spent the majority of her career in the Pharmaceutical & Biotech sector specialising in mergers and acquisitions and technology transfer, she now advises SME's on business development matters.

 Colin Mitchell – Membership Secretary